Best Money Market Account Rates on SaveBetter in June 2023

 A women in yellow sweater typing on a laptop

 Why settle for average rates when it comes to your savings?
 A traditional savings account may offer more interest than, say, a checking account.
-But savers can do much better extracting value from their cash reserves by opting for a higher-yielding savings product like a money market account.
+But savers can do much better at extracting value from their cash reserves by opting for a higher-yielding savings product like a money market account.

 Money Market Accounts vs. Traditional Savings Accounts